liuggio/liuggio.github.com/_posts/2013-11-09-symfony2-rest-api-the-best-2013-way.md

     2013-11-09 15:46:37 ERROR 500: Internal Server Error.

-The resource '0' doesn't exists, but we want that the status codes reflect the application, so it should return a `404` resource not found.
+The resource '0' doesn't exists, but we want that the status codes reflects the application behaviour, so it should return a `404` resource not found.

 We are going to create a private function that throws an Exception if the `Page` is not found, the Exception will modify also automatically the Response Header.